COACH

 Icon of person Pako Ayestarán

 Francisco Martín "Pako" Ayestarán Barandiarán (born 5 February 1963) is a Spanish football manager and coach.
 He is currently the assistant head coach at Premier League club Aston Villa.
-Ayestarán gained prominence as Rafael Benítez’s long-time assistant, playing a key role during successful spells at Valencia and Liverpool, where he contributed to winning two La Liga titles, the UEFA Cup, and the UEFA Champions League.
-After parting ways with Benítez in 2007, he became a head coach in his own right, managing clubs in Mexico, Israel, Spain, and Portugal.
+Ayestarán was assistant manager to Rafael Benítez at Valencia and Liverpool.
+After parting ways with Benítez in 2007, he became a head coach in his own right, managing clubs in Mexico, Israel, Spain, and Portugal, including Valencia in La Liga.
 Read more on Wikipedia

 Memorability Metrics